obtekin/archlinuxarm-aarch64-rpi3/README.md

 # archlinuxarm-rpi3
-Archlinux on Rpi3
-Necessary configration files to install Aarch64 to RPi3
+Necessary configration files to install Archlinux aarch64 to RPi3